A Mathematician's Apology: Summary

 One of the main themes of the book is the beauty that mathematics possesses, which Hardy compares to painting and poetry.
-For Hardy, the most beautiful mathematics was that which had no practical applications in the outside world (pure mathematics) and, in particular, his own special field of number theory.
-Hardy contends that if useful knowledge is defined as knowledge which is likely to contribute to the material comfort of mankind in the near future (if not right now), so that mere intellectual satisfaction is irrelevant, then the great bulk of higher mathematics is useless.
-He justifies the pursuit of pure mathematics with the argument that its very "uselessness" on the whole meant that it could not be misused to cause harm.
-On the other hand, Hardy denigrates much of the applied mathematics as either being "trivial", "ugly", or "dull", and contrasts it with "real mathematics", which is how he ranks the higher, pure mathematics.
+For Hardy, the most beautiful mathematics was that which had no practical applications (pure mathematics) and, in particular number theory, Hardy's own field.
+Hardy contends that if useful knowledge is defined as knowledge which is likely to contribute to material comfort without respect to mere intellectual satisfaction, then most of higher mathematics is useless.
+He justifies the pursuit of pure mathematics with the argument that its very "uselessness" means that it cannot be misused to cause harm.
+On the other hand, Hardy denigrates much of the applied mathematics as either being "trivial", "ugly", or "dull" and contrasts it with "real mathematics", which is how he describes pure mathematics.

-Hardy expounds by commenting about a phrase attributed to Carl Friedrich Gauss that "Mathematics is the queen of the sciences and number theory is the queen of mathematics."
-Some people believe that it is the extreme non-applicability of number theory that led Gauss to the above statement about number theory; however, Hardy points out that this is certainly not the reason.
-If an application of number theory were to be found, then certainly no one would try to dethrone the "queen of mathematics" because of that.
+Hardy comments about a phrase attributed to Carl Friedrich Gauss: "Mathematics is the queen of the sciences, and number theory is the queen of mathematics."
+One may believe that it is the relative sparseness of number theory in applied mathematics that led Gauss to the above statement; however, Hardy points out that this is certainly not the case.
+If an application of number theory were to be found, then certainly no one would try to dethrone the "queen of mathematics" by it.
 What Gauss meant, according to Hardy, is that the underlying concepts that constitute number theory are deeper and more elegant compared to those of any other branch of mathematics.

-Another theme is that mathematics is a "young man's game", so anyone with a talent for mathematics should develop and use that talent while they are young, before their ability to create original mathematics starts to decline in middle age.
-This view reflects Hardy's increasing depression at the wane of his own mathematical powers.
+Another theme is that mathematics is a "young man's game".
+Hardy believed that anyone with a talent for mathematics should develop and use that talent while they are young, before their ability to create original mathematics starts to decline in middle age.
+This view reflects Hardy's increasing depression at the waning of his own mathematical skill.
 For Hardy, real mathematics was essentially a creative activity, rather than an explanatory or expository one.